Axon Therapy

 What Conditions Does Axon Therapy Treat?

-Peripheral traumatic nerve injury with history of associated pain for more than 3 months.
+Peripheral traumatic nerve injury with a history of associated pain for more than 3 months and Diabetic Neuropathy.

 Schedule Your Visit Today!